xinthose/ng-openvpn-status/README.md

     - make sure `username` is unique between entries
   - it is recommended to change the default username/password from admin/admin for added security
 - `jsonWebToken`
-  - `secret`: for added security, generate your own secret, different from the default one
+  - `secret`: for added security, generate your own secret, different from the default one:
     - change directories to `utility` using the Node.js Command Prompt
     - `node genkey.js`
     - use this new value for this parameter